Read how organizations worldwide are choosing to record, seach and archive their own TV with SnapStream.

 SnapStream gave political blogger Jed Lewison the ability to quickly search, identify and begin editing telecasts as he needed them – in real time.

-KHOU-TV, Houston’s CBS affiliate and a Belo TV station, reduced the use of VCRs and VHS tapes for its station airchecks, making them more convenient.
+KHOU-TV, Houston’s CBS affiliate and a Belo TV station, replaced VCRs and VHS tapes for its station airchecks, while gaining a new tool for competitive intelligence and ad verification.

 The Clinton Campaign needed a faster, easier and more centralized system for their staff to be able to monitor media effectively and to respond to the media efficiently.